MadhukarMoogala/UploadUtilFor-ACC/README.md

 ```

-Right-click on the project, then go to **Debug**.
+Alternatively, right-click on the project, then go to **Debug**.
 Adjust the settings as shown below.
 For environment variable, define the following:

 - FORGE_CLIENT_ID: `your id here`
 - FORGE_CLIENT_SECRET: `your secret here`